Customising your Koha catalogue 2025

 Other system preferences

-Create a summary for patrons
+Create a summary for users

 • OPACMySummaryHTML – Add a column in the tables on the 'My summary' and 'My checkout history' pages for logged in OPAC users.